nickangtc/nickang-blog-gatsby/content/blog/2017-11-07-sass-mixins/index.md

 - Pre-processor in this context refers to something that pre-processes your CSS code (in fact, Saas files are in the format of `.scss`, which after processing, becomes the standard `.css` file.
 Since this processing takes place before the browser gets to see the end product (ie. your `.css` file), it's called a pre-processor.

 **Edit (091117):** I somehow managed to spell Sass as Saas for the entire post without realising it, even though I spelled out _syntactically awesome style sheets_!
 Weirdo.
 Corrected.

-* * *

-_Bite Size Programming is where I discuss programming one bite-sized topic at a time in plain English.
-My motivation consists of two mutually reinforcing goals: to teach and to learn.
-If this sounds interesting, I'd like to invite you to join my exploits by subscribing to the [mailing list](http://eepurl.com/c7xfID) - you'll get the latest posts delivered to your inbox the moment they are published.
-See you on the inside!_